 Tip 5: Learn to let go

-Sometimes tasks end up on our to-do list that don’t really need to be there.
-It’s important to assess the activities on your list to determine if they need to be done and if they need to be done by you.
+Sometimes tasks end up on our to-do list that don’t need to be there.
+It’s important to assess the activities on your list to determine whether they should lie on your priority list or someone else's.

 In some cases, there may be tasks that are just “nice to have” or aren’t providing value, and you can remove them from the project.
 For instance, maybe you’re creating a report every Friday that no one is reading.